 NOTE: It is not intended that there be no body contact between two opposing players who are actively in pursuit of the puck.
-The act of riding an opponent off the puck, or meeting the opponent head-on, while attempting to play the puck, shall not be considered roughness.
+The act of riding an opponent off the puck while attempting to play the puck shall not be considered roughing or body checking.
 However, this does not imply that players NOT in possession of the puck may throw their bodies into an opponent in order to achieve possession.